-I had been told that there is a group of fifth grade girls at the Jerusalem School that gathers most days during the lunch break to do peace-related things: they draw pictures, put on dramas, recite poems, write and perform songs, and have lively discussions about whether or not they themselves are peace heroes – like the ones they are studying.
+I had been told that there is a group of fifth grade girls at the Palestinian school in Jerusalem that gathers most days during the lunch break to do peace-related things: they draw pictures, put on dramas, recite poems, write and perform songs, and have lively discussions about whether or not they themselves are peace heroes – like the ones they are studying.
 Apparently this little get-together has been going on for some time, and this week I was invited to join them during lunch to see what it is all about.

 The girls were expecting me and had prepared for the occasion.
 One girl stood up and gave a little presentation about the peace hero they are currently studying (Rigoberta Menchu from Guatemala).
 Another girl read (or rapped) a peace poem written by one of the teachers.
 Still another girl, using little animal figurines as her cast, put on an entire production about a girl who is bullied by other girls at her school.
 When I had to leave before the play was over, she tugged at my sleeve and asked if she could secretly tell me the ending (so as not to spoil it for the other girls, who were mesmerized with her story).
 She whispered in my ear that at the end, the bullied girl forgives the mean girls, “because that’s the choice she can make!”
 I was struck by this, mostly because it articulated a theme I’d heard repeatedly expressed in their conversations that morning – that peace is a choice, one that each and every one of us is capable of making.